 - The precautionary principle must be applied before any deep-sea mining is approved due to inevitable biodiversity loss and lack of adequate scientific studies.

 - Given that 2020-2030 is the UN decade of ocean science, a precautionary pause on any deep-sea mining for the decade needs to be immediately instituted while we learn more and can then make more informed decisions about next steps.

 - Given the predicted damage, it is much wiser to focus on designing products that last or can easily be repaired, as well as recycling the valuable materials contained in over 90% of the world’s electronic waste, rather than developing expensive and potentially very damaging new technologies to exploit new resources.

 - A 2016 report questions the claim that deep-sea mining is necessary to fulfill the mineral demands of renewable energy technology.
 Rare earths are used in a number of different renewable technologies, but according to the report, their availability is not critical if we choose the right technologies and are careful to recycle the materials used as much as possible.

-- Industry also have a clear role in rejecting the demand for these resources, such as Apple that has already committed to a no-mining future– including deep sea mining.
+- Industry also has a clear role in rejecting demand for these resources.
+Apple has already committed to a no-mining future– including deep sea mining.